 - Neutral Grip Bench Press (Swiss Bar)

-Below I’ll detail exactly what these styles are, and give you the specific reasons to choose each one so you’re getting the most out of your chosen bench press variation.
+Below I’ll detail exactly what these styles are and give you the specific reasons to choose each so you’re getting the most out of your chosen bench press variation.

 1. Close Grip Bench Press